Intertwining SU($N$) symmetry and frustration on a honeycomb lattice: Introduction

 In this work, we plan to explore the interesting situation where both the large symmetry group and frustration are present in one system, and examine the consequences by intertwining these two ingredients.
 The SU($N$) honeycomb lattice $J_1$-$J_2$ spin model is a manifestation of this intertwining.
-Despite the existing results on the nearest-neighbor SU($N$) honeycomb lattice spin model, the role of the next nearest-neighbor interactions for the general SU($N$) spins with the enhanced quantum fluctuations is not yet clear except for ${N \le 3}$~\cite{PhysRevLett.107.087204, PhysRevB.88.165138, PhysRevB.92.195110, PhysRevB.93.214438}.
+Despite the existing results on the nearest-neighbor SU($N$) honeycomb lattice spin model, the role of the next-nearest-neighbor interactions for general SU($N$) spins with enhanced quantum fluctuations is not yet clear except for ${N \le 3}$~\cite{PhysRevLett.107.087204, PhysRevB.88.165138, PhysRevB.92.195110, PhysRevB.93.214438}.
 Moreover, the low-energy physics of the U(1) DSL for the SU(4) spins is effectively captured by a compact QED$_3$ theory with ${N_f = 8}$ Dirac fermions coupled to a dynamic U(1) gauge field~\cite{PhysRevB.70.214437}.
 It is generally believed that the large number of gapless matter could stabilize the U(1) DSL by suppressing the space-time monopole events.
 It is, however, still unclear about the lower bound for the critical number of the gapless matter modes for this stabilization~\cite{PhysRevLett.112.151601,calvera2021theory}.
-Since the U(1) DSL is expected to be the parent state of many competing states in 2D by the spontaneous generation of the Dirac masses~\cite{Song_2019}, it would be interesting to explore the nearby (descending) phases with the SU($N$) spin systems.
-Therefore, the fate of the U(1) DSL with further interactions triggers the growing research interests~\cite{PhysRevB.100.241111, dupuis2021anomalous, PhysRevB.104.075103, iqbal2021gutzwillerprojected}.
-We attempt to fill the gap at the mean-field level by investigating the SU(${4 \le N \le 9}$) Heisenberg model on the honeycomb lattice with both nearest-neighbor and next nearest-neighbor antiferromagnetic interactions.
-Given that the decoupled limit where the system reduces to the triangular antiferromagnetic model has been explored in our previous work~\cite{PhysRevResearch.3.023138}, we focus on the finite next nearest-neighbor interactions here and construct the phase diagram in the large-$N$ approximation.
+Since the U(1) DSL is expected to be the parent state of many competing states in two dimensions by the spontaneous generation of the Dirac masses~\cite{Song_2019}, it would be interesting to explore the nearby (descending) phases with the SU($N$) spin systems.
+Therefore, the fate of the U(1) DSL with further interactions has triggered growing research interests~\cite{PhysRevB.100.241111, dupuis2021anomalous, PhysRevB.104.075103, iqbal2021gutzwillerprojected}.
+We attempt to fill the gap at the mean-field level by investigating the SU(${4 \le N \le 9}$) Heisenberg model on the honeycomb lattice with both nearest-neighbor and next-nearest-neighbor antiferromagnetic interactions.
+Given that the decoupled limit where the system reduces to the triangular antiferromagnetic model has been explored in our previous work~\cite{PhysRevResearch.3.023138}, we focus on the finite next-nearest-neighbor interactions here and construct the phase diagram in the large-$N$ approximation.
 The mean-field results are summarized in Fig.~\ref{Fig:PhaseDiagram}.
 Our results confirm the existence of the putative DSL state for SU(4) spins and the CSL states for larger parameter $N$.
-It is found that both of them have an uniform background U(1) gauge flux $4\pi/N$ piercing the hexagonal plaquettes and remain stable against the weak next nearest-neighbor interactions.
-When the next nearest-neighbor interactions become stronger but have not driven the system into the decoupled regime, a plethora of intermediate quantum states emerge for different parameter $N$, including the inhomogeneous chiral spin liquids (ICSL), valence cluster solids (VCS), stripe and flux ordered (FO) states.
+It is found that both of them have a uniform background U(1) gauge flux $4\pi/N$ piercing the hexagonal plaquettes and remain stable against the weak next-nearest-neighbor interactions.
+When the next-nearest-neighbor interactions become stronger but have not driven the system into the decoupled regime, a plethora of intermediate quantum states emerge for different parameter $N$, including the inhomogeneous chiral spin liquids (ICSLs), valence cluster solids (VCSs), and stripe and flux ordered (FO) states.
 All these intermediate quantum states break various lattice translational symmetries.
-The richness of the phase diagram reveals the intense competition of the low energy states due to the quantum fluctuation and frustration.
+The richness of the phase diagram reveals the intense competition of the low-energy states due to the quantum fluctuation and frustration.